vivek-vashistha/uniqus/questionset/step4.md

 Based on attached document fill up following.
 Replace the placeholder marked with curly-braces { }, with your answer:

-# Step 4

-Step 4: Allocate the transaction price to the performance obligations in the contract
+# Step 4: Allocate the transaction price to the performance obligations in the contract

 The transaction price is allocated to each performance obligation - generally each distinct good or service - to depict the amount of consideration to which an entity expects to be entities in exchange for transferring the promised goods or services to the customer.